New Edgeworth-type expansions with finite sample guarantees: Introduction

 One of the major applications of the proposed approximation bounds is the study of a performance of bootstrapping procedures in the nonasymptotic multivariate setting.
-In statistical inference, the bootstrapping is one of the basic methods for estimation of probability distributions and quantiles of various statistics.
+In statistical inference, the bootstrap is one of the basic methods for estimation of probability distributions and quantiles of various statistics.
 Bootstrapping is well known for its \emph{good finite sample performance} (see, for example, \cite{Horowitz2001bootstrapHandbook}), for this reason it is widely used in applications.
-However, a majority of the theoretical results about the bootstrap are asymptotic (for $n\to \infty$), and most of the works about bootstrapping in the nonasymptotic high-dimensional/multivariate setting are quite recent. \cite{ArlotBlanch2010} studied generalized weighted bootstrap for construction of nonasymptotic confidence bounds in $\ell_{r}$-norm for $r\in [1, +\infty)$ for the mean value of high dimensional random vectors with a symmetric and bounded (or with Gaussian) distribution. \citet*{Chernozhukov2013CLT1} established Gaussian approximation and bootstrapping for maxima of sums of high-dimensional vectors in a very general set-up. \cite{Chernozhukov2014CLT} extended and improved the results from maxima to general hyperractangles and sparsely convex sets.
+However, a majority of theoretical results about the bootstrap are asymptotic (for $n\to \infty$), and most of the existing works about bootstrapping in the nonasymptotic high-dimensional/multivariate setting are quite recent. \cite{ArlotBlanch2010} studied generalized weighted bootstrap for construction of nonasymptotic confidence bounds in $\ell_{r}$-norm for $r\in [1, +\infty)$ for the mean value of high dimensional random vectors with a symmetric and bounded (or with Gaussian) distribution. \citet*{Chernozhukov2013CLT1} established results about accuracy of Gaussian approximation and bootstrapping for maxima of sums of high-dimensional vectors in a very general set-up.
+In \citep*{Chernozhukov2014CLT} the authors extended and improved the results from maxima to general hyperractangles and sparsely convex sets.
 Bootstrap approximations can provide \emph{faster rates of convergence} than the normal approximation (see \cite{PraestgaardWellner1993exchangeably,Barbe1995weighted,Liu1988,Mammen1993bootstrap,Lahiri2013resampling}, and references therein), however most of the existing results on this topic had been established in an asymptotic framework.
-In \cite{Zhilova2020}, we considered higher-order properties of the nonparametric and multiplier bootstrap, using nonclassical or higher-order Berry--Esseen inequalities based on the work of \cite{Bentkus2003BE}.
+In 2016, in \cite{Zhilova2020}, we derived higher-order properties of the nonparametric and multiplier bootstrap.
+Those results were the first progress made on the higher-order accuracy of the bootstrap in the nonasymptotic (and multivariate) framework.
 In the present paper we derive new and much more general results.
 In particular, one of the implications of the proposed approximation bounds is an improvement of the Berry--Esseen inequality by \cite{Bentkus2003BE}.
 In Section \ref{sect:contrib} below we summarize the contribution and the structure of the paper.